monster-cookie/starfield-encounters-overhaul/Documentation/Caves-ChangesAndNotes.md

 - Keywords: None
 - Type: Zone In Cave
 - Found In:
-  - Archimedes - Archimedes III - Deciduous Forest
+  - Forest
-  - Bohr - Bohr II - Outpost
+  - Outpost
-  - Zeta Ophiuchi - Zeta Ophiuchi I - Deciduous Forest
 - Description: TBD
 - Spawns
   - Terrormorph Alpha
   - 2x Random Terrormorph

 ## Cave (OEOB003)
-==FIX ME - Can Handle 3 groups==
+Not modified at all

 - Spawn Conditions:
   - Block Type: OverlayFieldsHillsSmall01
 - Keywords: None
 - Type: Zone In Cave
 - Found In:
-  - Archimedes - Archimedes II - Volcanic
+  - Volcanic
-  - Archimedes - Archimedes III - Savanna
+  - Savanna
-  - Archimedes - Archimedes III - Swamp
+  - Swamp
-  - Fermi - Fermi III - Mountains
+  - Mountains
-  - Ixyll - Ixyll II - Hills
+  - Hills
 - Description:
   - Large round cavern
+  - Can handle 2-3 groups
 - Spawns: None

 ## Cave (OEOB004)
-==NOT HANDLED YET==
+Not modified at all

 - Spawn Conditions:
   - Block Type: OverlayFieldsHillsSmall05
 - Keywords: None
 - Type: Zone In Cave
 - Found In:
-  - Archimedes - Archimedes II - Volcanic
+  - Volcanic
-  - Archimedes - Archimedes I - Hills
+  - Hills
-  - Fermi - Fermi III - Mountains
+  - Mountains
-  - Fermi - Fermi III - Deciduous Forest
-  - Fermi - Fermi VII-a - Hills
-  - Ixyll - Ixyll II - Hills
-  - Eridani - Eridani II - Outpost
-  - Eridani - Eridani IV - Coniferous Forest
+  - Forest
-  - Narion - Hyperia - Outpost
+  - Outpost
 - Description:
   - Long cavern with a bunch of stalactites and stalagmites all over.
   - Can safely handle 4-6 groups spread out
 - Spawns: None

 ## Cave (OEOB005)
-==NOT HANDLED YET==
+Not modified at all

 - Spawn Conditions:
   - Block Type: OverlayHillsSharpSmall04
 - Keywords: None
 - Type: Zone In Cave
 - Found In:
-  - Archimedes - Archimedes II - Volcanic
+  - Volcanic
-  - Archimedes - Archimedes III - Wetlands
+  - Wetlands
-  - Archimedes - Archimedes I - Hills
+  - Hills
-  - Eridani - Eridani III - Outpost
-  - Eridani - Eridani IV-b - Outpost
+  - Outpost
-  - Kang - Kang VIII-c - Frozen Hills
+  - Frozen Hills
-  - Bohr - Bohr II - Frozen Crevasses
+  - Frozen Crevasses
-  - Zeta Ophiuchi - Zeta Ophiuchi I - Swamp
+  - Swamp
 - Description:
   - Large crystal lined cave with 2 side rooms and a barge main room
   - Can support 3-4 groups of mobs
 - Spawns: None

 ## Cave (OESD001)
-==FIX ME - Only 1 boss==
+Not modified at all

 - Spawn Conditions:
   - Block Type: OverlayFieldsRockySmall05
 - Keywords: None
 - Type: Zone In Cave
 - Found In:
-  - Archimedes - Archimedes V-a - Outpost
+  - Outpost
-  - Archimedes - Archimedes I - Hills
+  - Hills
-  - Fermi - Fermi III - Mountains
+  - Mountains
-  - Fermi - Fermi III - Outpost
-  - Ixyll - Ixyll II - Outpost
-  - Eridani - Eridani II - Outpost
-  - Kang - Kang VIII-c - Plateau
-  - Bohr - Bohr III - Plateau
+  - Plateau
-  - Katydid - Katydid I-a - Mountains
-  - Zeta Ophiuchi - Zeta Ophiuchi I - Swamp
+  - Swamp
 - Description:
   - Very small cave
   - Has a side cubby and a lootable rock pile
 - Spawns: None

 ## Cave (OESD003)
-==NOT HANDLED YET==
+Not modified at all

 - Spawn Conditions:
   - Block Type: OverlayMountainsTerracedSmall05
 - Keywords: None
 - Type: Zone In Cave
 - Found In:
-  - Archimedes - Archimedes III - Wetlands
+  - Wetlands
-  - Verne - Verne II - Coniferous Forest
+  - Forest
-  - Fermi - Fermi III - Outpost
+  - Outpost
-  - Celebrai - Celebrai II - Hills
+  - Hills
-  - Eridani - Eridani II - Frozen Hills
+  - Frozen Hills
-  - Zeta Ophiuchi - Zeta Ophiuchi I - Swamp
+  - Swamp
-  - Zeta Ophiuchi - Zeta Ophiuchi I - Savanna
+  - Savanna
 - Description:
   - Single tiered room with giant green crystals
   - Really can only handle 1 maybe 2 groups if one group is in the hallway and the other on the floor
 - Spawns: None

 ## Cave (OESD007)
-==FIX ME - Multiple groups capable==
+Not modified at all

 - Spawn Conditions:
   - Block Type: OverlayHillsRockySmall01
 - Keywords: None
 - Type: Zone In Cave
 - Found In:
-  - Archimedes - Archimedes III - Savanna
+  - Savanna
-  - Archimedes - Archimedes III - Mountains
+  - Mountains
-  - Archimedes - Archimedes V-a - Savanna
-  - Archimedes - Archimedes I - Rocky Desert
+  - Desert
-  - Fermi - Fermi III - Outpost
-  - Celebrai - Celebrai II - Outpost
+  - Outpost
-  - Ixyll - Ixyll II - Hills
-  - Eridani - Eridani II - Rocky Desert
-  - Eridani - Eridani II - Hills
+  - Hills
-  - Kang - Kang VIII-c - Frozen Hills
+  - Frozen Hills
 - Description:
   - Long tunnel cave
   - Final semi hidden room has a rock pile